raymondli01/cmpe272_project/PHASE1_IMPLEMENTATION_COMPLETE.md

    - Factor in number of customers affected
    - Factor in estimated water loss (gallons/minute)
    - Factor in safety risk (proximity to critical infrastructure)

-Let me know when you're ready for Phase 2! 🎉